What’s in a credit score?

 March 16, 2017

-As a homebuyer, you know you need a healthy credit score to qualify for a mortgage loan.
-A better credit score typically gets you a better interest rate too, saving you thousands of dollars over the life of your loan.
+If you're getting ready to buy a home, you should be at least as obsessed with your credit score as you are with Zillow.
+It’s a make-or-break number.
+Without a healthy score, it’s hard to qualify for a mortgage loan.
+And a nice high score can get you a lower interest rate, saving you thousands of dollars over the life of your loan.

 1. Payment history | 35%